Quansight-Labs/ndindex/docs/slices.md

 common operations, but it remains nonetheless true that they can make figuring out the *right* slice to use in the first place complicated.
-By branching definitions, I mean that the definition of a slice takes on fundamentally different meanings if the elements are negative, nonnegative, or `None`.
+By branching definitions, I mean that the definition of a slice takes on fundamentally different meanings if the start, end, or step are negative, nonnegative, or omitted.
 This again is done for syntactic convenience, but it means that as a user, you must switch your mode of thinking about slices depending on the sign or type of the arguments.
 There is no uniform formula that applies to all slices.

 The ndindex library can help with much of this, especially for people developing libraries that consume slices.
 But for end-users the challenge is